elastisys/compliantkubernetes/docs/user-guide/go-live.md

 - [ ] [For multi-Zone environments] Load testing was performed while failing an entire Zone:
     - **Why?** If a multi-Zone environment was requested, then the additional resilience must be tested.
 Otherwise, Zone failure may cause application downtime.
     - **How?** As above, but now ask the administrator to fail an entire Zone.
-    - **Desired outcome**: The measured downtime (due to Pod migration) during Zode failure is acceptable.
-Capacity is sufficient to tolerate one Zode failure.
+    - **Desired outcome**: The measured downtime (due to Pod migration) during Zone failure is acceptable.
+Capacity is sufficient to tolerate one Zone failure.
     - **Possible resolution**:
         - Ensure the application has proper resource requests and limits (see our [user demo for an example](https://github.com/elastisys/welkin/blob/main/user-demo/deploy/welkin-user-demo/values.yaml#L51-L60)).
         - Ensure the application has at least two replicas (see our [user demo for an example](https://github.com/elastisys/welkin/blob/main/user-demo/deploy/welkin-user-demo/values.yaml#L5)).